andersennl/case-switch/README.md

 (Default: `ctrl-c ctrl-t` on OS X)

-## From-to conversion
-You can use the following switches to change the case of a selected text.
-* hyphen-case to snake_case
-* hyphen-case to camelCase
-* snake_case to hyphen-case
-* snake_case to camelCase
-* camelCase to hyphen-case
-* camelCase to snake_case

 # Roadmap
 * fix toggle function loosing selection
-* convert multiple selections at once

 # Contribution
 Feel free to open up a pull request or an issue to request a feature or to report a bug.